The advantages of geospatial data for distribution network operators

-An increasing number of all-of-network distribution projects have requested a system to be able better use the LiDAR and associated spatial data.
-This has led to the creation of 3D visualization or 3D asset management systems in the marketplace.
-The advantage of taking the asset data into this environment is you have a populated 'virtual twin' of the network.
+An increasing number of network-wide distribution project stakeholders have an expectation for a system to easily acces the LiDAR and associated spatial data.
+This has led to a boom of 3D visualization or 3D asset management systems in the marketplace.
+The advantage of taking the asset data into this environment is access to a digital twin of the entire network.

-Bringing the network into the office provides a powerful, holistic. way to see the network.
+Bringing the network into the office provides a powerful, holistic way to see the network.
 This can reduce the number of field trips, provide key information such as OHL clearances or the access requirements at a given location.
-It can also give information on the environmental context of the site, (e.g. land use, safety risks, quantity of vegetation in area etc.)
+It can also give information on the environmental context of the site: land use, safety risks, quantity of vegetation in area and other.

-LiDAR and geospatial data for network operators isn’t a new phenomenon.
-What has changed though is that through more cost effective workflows and increased understanding of the applications, more and more distribution utilities are realizing the benefits of a geospatial approach.
+LiDAR and geospatial data for distribution network operators isn’t a new phenomenon.
+The major recent change is that through more cost effective workflows and increased understanding of the applications, more and more distribution utilities are realizing the benefits of a geospatial approach.